-Teaching English Abroad in a Summer Camp
+Teaching English to Children in Summer

-A Great option for Native English Speakers
+A Great option for Native Speakers

 In the month I spent working as an English Native Speaker camp counselor in Poland I was really in the best of all worlds.
 I taught during the morning and had the rest of the day free.
 At least free of lessons: I was expected to mingle and play with the campers.
 The children, from seven to 16, were in awe of talking to a real native speaker.

 Like the children, the counselors came in all varieties.
 Some of us were native speakers who had the summer off from our teaching duties.
 Others were students offsetting the costs of trekking through Europe.
 At 44, I was the oldest English counselor, but not the oldest counselor at camp.
 One woman, along with her 21-year-old daughter, had been doing camps for five years.
 While there are no age restrictions, you should be physically fit.

 From Europe to Asia, there is a camp wherever you might want to go.
 The one I worked at was typical of many European camps.
 It was situated in a pension or family-style hotel.
 Mornings started with breakfast followed by English lessons, then free time or a walk to the center of town.
 Back in time for lunch in the dining hall and games and field trips in the afternoon.
 After supper, contests of knowledge, tournaments between the counselors’ groups, and dances were the norm.

 Summer Camp Advantages